Updated on April 12, 2025 03:09:34 PM

 Granting Authorization under biomedical Waste Management Rule, 2016

-S no. | Conditions | Fees |
+S No. | Conditions | Fees |

 ---|---|---|